That Ringing In My Ear — That Hissing, Whistling, Pulsating Tone

 *Always consult with your Audiologist or a medical physician to discuss and determine causes of tinnitus.

 There is currently no cure for tinnitus.
 We will work with you to identify potential causes for your specific symptoms, and there may be a way to reduce the impact of tinnitus on your daily life.

 In some instances, changes to your diet or medications may help with your symptoms.
 Relaxation methods, such as meditation, can also help alleviate the constant ringing in your ears.

 What Are the Treatment Options for Tinnitus?

-Diagnostic testing and an evaluation by a provider will rule out possible medical factors that could be causing or contributing to your tinnitus.
-Because your tinnitus symptoms are personal and unique in nature, an in-depth evaluation will help us create a specialized treatment plan.
+Diagnostic testing and an evaluation by an otologist will rule out possible medical factors that could be causing or contributing to your tinnitus.
+Because your tinnitus symptoms are personal and unique in nature, an in-depth evaluation will help us create a specialized treatment plan for you.

 Although there isn’t a single cure for tinnitus, our audiologists have the knowledge and experience to provide you with treatment methods that can help lessen the impact that tinnitus has on your life.
 In many cases, the distressing combination of tinnitus and hearing loss can be relieved with AGX® hearing technology.

 The number-one treatment for tinnitus for those who also experience hearing loss is the use of a personal hearing system, which can improve your hearing and often reduce or eliminate your perception of tinnitus.